tutorialnacional/multgitaccounts/git_config/readme.txt

 After clonning, veriry the git url remote:
 - git remote get-url origin

-The return should be: git@github.user1:usergithub/myrepo.git
+The return should be: github.user1:usergithub/myrepo.git

+If not set the correct url:
+git remote set-url origin github.user1:usergithub/myrepo.git